JS-DevTools/simplifyify/README.md

 --------------------------
 * [globify](https://www.npmjs.com/package/globify) - Run browserify and watchify with globs - even on Windows
 * [sourcemapify](https://www.npmjs.com/package/sourcemapify) - Sourcemap plugin for Browserify
+* [browserify-banner](https://www.npmjs.com/package/browserify-banner) - Add a comment (and/or code) to the top of your Browserify bundle

 Installation